 The Company believes that restricted stock grants provide a long-term equity opportunity that is both competitive in the real estate industry and serves as a retention tool.
-In addition, 50% of the restricted stock granted prior to February 2022 to each NEO under our general annual equity award program is eligible to cliff-vest after five years only upon the achievement of specified cumulative total stockholder return growth percentages over the same period.
-At an 11% cumulative total stockholder return growth over a five-year period, only 30% of the restricted stock granted that is subject to performance-based vesting would vest.
-No restricted stock subject to total stockholder return ("TSR")-based vesting would vest if our TSR growth rate is below 11% over such five-year period.
-The 11% minimum cumulative total stockholder return is a challenging target.
-The Company believes that the long-term vesting component of the restricted stock aligns management's interest with the long-term performance of the Company.
+The grants are evenly divided between performance and time vesting shares.
+50% of the restricted stock granted prior to February 2022 to each NEO under our general annual equity award program is eligible to cliff-vest after five years upon the achievement of specified cumulative total stockholder return ("TSR") growth percentages over the same period.
+At an 11% cumulative total stockholder return growth over a five-year period, only 30% of the restricted stock granted that is subject to performance-based vesting prior to February 2022 would vest.
+No such restricted stock subject to TSR-based vesting would vest if our TSR growth rate is below 11% over such five-year period.
+With respect to restricted stock granted in early 2022 to Messrs.
+Olea, Riley and Scherl, 50% of such restricted stock is eligible to cliff-vest after three years based on the cumulative compounded annual TSR percentile relative to the TSR of twenty-five (25) other companies.
+The Company believes that the performance targets set for our NEOs are challenging and appropriate.
+The Company also believes that the long-term vesting component of the restricted stock aligns management's interest with the long-term performance of the Company.

-The amount of restricted stock granted in 2021 (for 2020 performance) was based on numerous factors, including the Compensation Committee's evaluation of our prior-year performance.
-Based on our fiscal 2020 performance and the Compensation Committee's overall evaluation of the individual 2020 performance of each eligible NEO, the Compensation Committee determined that each of Messrs.
-O'Reilly, Riley, and Scherl should receive an annual long-term equity incentive in an amount equal to the target amounts set forth in their employment agreements (or, for Mr. Scherl, his offer letter).
+The amount of restricted stock granted in early 2022 to Messrs.
+Olea, Riley and Scherl was based on numerous factors, including the Compensation Committee's evaluation of our prior-year performance and the individuals' respective contributions to their primary areas of oversight.
+Based on our fiscal 2021 performance and the Compensation Committee's overall evaluation of the individual 2021 performance of each eligible NEO, the Compensation Committee determined that each of Messrs.
+Olea, Riley, and Scherl should receive an annual longterm equity incentive in an amount equal to the target amounts set forth in their employment agreements (or, for Mr. Scherl, his March 2021 offer letter).

-The performance-based shares are eligible to cliff-vest as shown in the table below on December 31, 2025 (in the case of the February 2021 awards).
-Vesting is based on the cumulative TSR of the Company over a five-year term.
-The volume weighted average share price of the Company for the last 30 trading days preceding the start of the applicable performance period will be used as the beginning price for calculating TSR.
-The ending price for calculating TSR will be the volume weighted average share price of the Company for the last 30 trading days of the applicable performance period.
+The performance-based shares are eligible to cliff-vest as shown in the table below on December 31, 2024.
+Vesting is based on the cumulative compounded annual TSR of the Company relative to the TSR of the Comparison Companies (set forth below) over a three-year term.
+The volume weighted average share price of the Company for the last 30 trading days of 2021 will be used as the beginning price for calculating TSR.
+The ending price for calculating TSR will be the volume weighted average share price of the Company for the last 30 trading days of 2024.

 For each award of performance-based shares to Messrs.
-O'Reilly, Riley and Scherl in February 2021, a TSR target is deemed satisfied if the TSR meets or exceeds one of the corresponding thresholds below:
+Olea, Riley and Scherl in February 2022, a TSR percentile is deemed satisfied if the TSR of the Company meets or exceeds such percentile relative to the Comparison Companies on a weighted average basis, in accordance with the vesting schedule below:

-Total Stockholder Return Stock Price End Vesting %
+Relative Cumulative Compounded Annual Total Shareholder Return Percentile Vesting %

-0.00% to 10.99% \$130.47 or below 0%
+0.00% to 29.99% 0%

-11.00% to 11.99% \$130.48 30%
+30.00% to 49.99% 50%

-12.00% to 12.99% \$136.46 60%
+50.00% to 59.99% 100%

-13.00% to 13.99% \$142.66 90%
+60.00% to 69.99% 120%

-14.00% to 14.99% \$149.09 120%
+70.00% to 79.99% 135%

-15.00%+ \$155.74+ 150%
+80.00%+ 150%

-If the ending stock price achieved is between two of the thresholds set forth above, the percentage of the award that vests will be interpolated between the two thresholds.
 Share price will be based on the daily closing price of the Company's common stock as reported in the consolidated transaction reporting system.